sharma1981/liteExchange/README.md

 ## <a name="FunctionalTesting">**9.
 Functional testing:**

-There is a prebuilt executable for both Linux and Windows which can send specified ask/bid orders to the order matching engine using CSV test case files.
+There is a Powershell script for Windows which can send orders from FIX files.
-Test case files have orders in the below CSV format :

-		#
-		#	New order
-		#
-		#		order_type symbol side target_id price quantity
-		#
-		#	Cancel order
-		#
-		#		order_type symbol side target_id orig_order_id
-		#
-		#
-		NEW_ORDER,GOOGL,SELL,OME,1,2
-		NEW_ORDER,GOOGL,BUY,OME,1,1

 Under "test_functional" directory :